GreptimeTeam/docs/docs/user-guide/operations/monitoring/export-metrics.md

-# Monitoring
+# Export Metrics

-Monitoring is a crucial part of database administration.
 By monitoring metrics, you can assess the state of the database, maintain the deployment without crisis, and diagnose problems when they occur.

 For detailed metrics of GreptimeDB, please refer to the [Metrics Detail](#metrics-detail) section.